+Bicycling can be a terrific way to commute to work, run errands, and skip the parking quagmires around popular destinations.
 Safety isn’t the only concern for adult cyclists.
-Bicycling can be a terrific way to commute to work, run errands, and skip the parking quagmires around popular destinations.
-Figuring out how to dress, carry items, handle inclement weather, and select pleasant routes can help you get the most from your bicycle.
+Figuring out how to dress, carry items, handle inclement weather, and select safe, interesting routes can help you get the most from your bicycle.

 A bike that is the right size and type for your needs is a bike that will actually get used.
 A petite woman might need smaller than standard brake levers.
 A parent who uses a trailer for the trip to day care might prefer a sturdy, upright bicycle to manage the load and increase visibility.
 A year-round commuter might combine the versatility of a hybrid bike with the utility of fenders and waterproof panniers.

 A local bike shop can help you find the right bike, fit, and accessories to suit your all of your cycling needs.